zeldaret/oot/docs/libu64.md

 `padsetup.c` also requires `-O2`.

 All in all this suggests all files in code between the audio library and libc64, are part of libu64.

+In the OoT boot segment, `stackcheck.c` is right next to `debug.c` and requires `-O2`: this hints `stackcheck.c` could be part of libu64 too.
+This is confirmed by looking at Majora's Mask n64-us, where `stackcheck.c` is in the middle of other libu64 files in the boot segment (see MM spec).